HebaWaly/RoboND-DeepLearning-Project/writeup.md

 validation_steps = 50
 workers = 2
 ```
+Increasing the learning rate improved the model while decreasing it resulted in bad scores.
+Increasing the number of epochs improved the score as well.
+Using a 100 batch size did ok for me in this project, so I didn't have to tune it further.

 #### 4. The student has a clear understanding and is able to identify the use of various techniques and concepts in network layers indicated by the write-up.
 In FCN instead of feading the output of the convolution network into a fully connected layer, a 1X1 convolution layer is used instead, this way we won't have to flatten the output into a 2D tensor and accordingly we won't be losing spatial information.